How To Create an Effective Data Dashboard That Tells a Story

 Dashboards management can be as simple as a spreadsheet with KPIs or as complex as an interactive data visualization tool.

-The given information allows you to monitor important business performance indicators (KPIs) at a glance so that you can react faster when something new or out of the ordinary occurs.
+The given information allows you to monitor important performance indicators (KPIs) at a glance so that you can react faster when something new or out of the ordinary occurs.
 These visual representations of data usually consist of multiple pre-built widgets which are connected together by aligning them on the same dashboard.
 So what are these widgets?
 Let’s look through the main ones.

-📊 Charts and graphs – they summarize information quickly and clearly so viewers can see patterns and trends.
+They summarize information quickly and clearly so viewers can see patterns and trends.
 A graph is a visual display of data such as numbers or quantities; a chart is usually a graph that uses colors or symbols to show the same information in a different way.

-📈 KPIs and metrics – they can help a company understand how well it’s doing in meeting its goals by quantifying performance in specific areas, such as increasing sales or decreasing turnover time.
+They can help a company understand how well it’s doing in meeting its goals by quantifying performance in specific areas, such as increasing sales or decreasing turnover time.

-📑 Reports summaries – since custom data dashboards are interactive, it’s important to have the original source from which the information was taken at hand.
+Since custom data dashboards are interactive, it’s important to have the original source from which the information was taken at hand.
 By clicking on a particular graph or metric, the viewers can see a detailed report if they have concerns about the given information.

-🔻 Alerts and notifications – small icons displayed on the dashboard near the numbers can be really informative and useful, especially when showing a negative index.
+Small icons displayed on the dashboard near the numbers can be really informative and useful, especially when showing a negative index.
 For example, they can alert you that the strategy you’ve been using isn’t as efficient as you thought it would be.
 This way you can take action on time and save time, money, or energy for more profitable operations.

-📌Note: Discover new ways of visualizing your data dashboard by taking a look at our article “What is data visualization?
+📌Note: Discover new ways of visualizing your dashboard by taking a look at our article “What is data visualization?

-Can a dashboard replace reports?
+Can it replace reports?

 Not exactly.